pavel-demin/red-pitaya-notes/md/pulsed-nmr.md

 ![Pulsed NMR client](/img/pulsed-nmr-client.png)

+## .NET library

+The .NET library provides a minimalist set of commands for controlling all parameters of the signal processing modules and programming the pulse generator.
+The commands can be classified into five groups:

+Commands to manage the connection with the TCP server:

+- Connect(address)
+- Disconnect()

+Commands to set the frequencies and decimation rate:

+- SetFreqRX(frequency)
+- SetFreqTX(frequency)
+- SetRateRX(rate)

+Commands to program a pulse sequence:

+- ClearPulses()
+- AddDelay(gate, duration)
+- AddPulse(level, phase, duration)

+Command to start pulse sequence and receive data:

+- RecieveData(size)

+Various commands to control output RF signal level, GPIO pins and an external DAC:

+- SetLevelTX(level)
+- SetPin(pin)
+- ClearPin(pin)
+- SetDAC(data)

+The source code of the .NET library can be found in [projects/pulsed_nmr/client/PulsedNMR.cs]($source$/projects/pulsed_nmr/client/PulsedNMR.cs).

 ## Getting started with GNU/Linux

 - Download [SD card image zip file]($release_image$) (more details about the SD card image can be found at [this link](/alpine/)).